-Prior to joining Achieving the Dream, Francesca served as the Education Technology Officer at the Qatar Foundation International (QFI), where she led the work focused on the creation and delivery of open education tools and platforms that served as a vehicle to build community and connect cultures.
-During her time at QFI, Francesca spearheaded the organization’s technology plan which included an open source Arabic Language and Arab Culture resource website, a cross cultural online youth community focused on breaking down stereotypical barriers as well as a host of other platforms.
+Prior to joining ATD, Francesca served as education technology officer at the Qatar Foundation International (QFI), where she led efforts to create and deliver open education tools and platforms as a vehicle to build community and connect cultures.
+She spearheaded the organization’s technology plan including an open source Arabic language and Arab culture resource website, a cross-cultural online youth community focused on breaking down stereotypical barriers.

 Francesca also has an extensive background in education technology, instructional design, adult learning theory and online professional development.
 She is passionate about ensuring equity and a socially just higher education system.

 Graduate Certificate in Diversity and Inclusion | Cornell University

 Graduate Certificate in Adult Learning | Johns Hopkins University